sketchplugins/plugin-directory/README.md

 - [Custom Zoom](https://github.com/alexkaessner/custom-zoom-sketch), by Alexander Käßner: Zoom your document to a custom zoom level.
 - [Swap Color Libraries](https://github.com/KevinGutowski/Swap-Color-Libraries), by Kevin Gutowski: Change all your colors in a document to point to a different library using the same color variable names.
 - [Omnis Skeleton Generator](https://github.com/taohsu/skeletongenerator), by taohsu: Generate skeleton/placeholder UI from the selected components
-- [Set Line Height](https://github.com/getflourish/sketch-set-line-height-plugin), by Florian Schulz: Plugin that allows you to set the line height of a text layer as a multiple of the font size.
-- [Brandfetch](https://github.com/Brandfetch/Brandfetch-Sketch-Plugin), by Brandfetch: Pull brand assets into Sketch